 Reaching out for help to settle your debts isn’t always easy, but it’s often the only option for consumers who can’t seem to change their circumstances otherwise.
 If you find yourself in this position, the best thing you can do is spend some time carefully comparing your options.

-The best debt relief companies can take on most of the grunt work for you, but remember that it’s your credit and your money that’s at stake.
+The best debt relief companies can take on most of the grunt work for you, but remember that your credit and money are at stake.